 Oral Roberts University’s Bachelor of Science (B.S.) degree in Accounting empowers you with a broad business foundation and a concentration of specialized accounting courses.
-A concentration in entrepreneurship can also be obtained with the program.
 If you are passionate about numbers and financial analysis, get ready to move confidently in the many areas of the business world!

 Above all, our unique mission to develop Holy Spirit-empowered leaders through Whole Person Education can set you apart as an inspiring, bold and astute business professional called to impact the world.
 You’ll experience a life-transforming education that will prepare you for a career in today’s complex and volatile economy.